Skip to Main Content

 As a result of having many disparate human capital management (HCM) systems, a global hospitality company with more than 36,000 employees in 36 countries was experiencing a range of human resources problems, including a lack of process transparency, an absence of self-service capabilities for employees and managers and no systematic way of transferring employees between its 80 properties worldwide.

-Accenture was chosen to leverage its deep technical experience to assist with the planning, configuration and design of a Workday Core HR software implementation that was intended to harmonize the company’s HR processes and create a single HR system—and a single reference point.
+Accenture was chosen to leverage our deep technical experience to assist with the planning, configuration and design of a Workday Core HR software implementation that was intended to harmonize the company’s HR processes and create a single HR system—and a single reference point.

 The result of this major consolidation effort was to streamline the company’s business processes with extensive employee and manager self-service capabilities through enhanced transactions and reporting, and to create greater efficiencies by freeing up time and effort that could be allocated to other activities.